On NATO’s vulnerable eastern edge, Baltic nations face high stakes in Ukraine crisis

 “Our biggest weapon is that we understand the Russians and we speak their language,” said Aleksandra Ketleriene, 34, an online reporter for the national broadcasting service.

-A large portion of the region’s population still remembers the Soviet occupation, which ended in 1991.
-During the decades of Soviet rule, the Kremlin lured ethnic Russians to the Baltics by giving them better jobs and better housing than the local population, the most rebellious of whom they sent to prison camps in Siberia.
-Russians who were left behind when the Soviet Union collapsed, especially in Latvia and Estonia, posed a challenge for local policymakers, who faced the difficulty of integrating large populations who looked to Russia as their political and cultural homeland.
+A large portion of the region’s population remembers the Soviet occupation, which ended in 1991.
+During the decades of Soviet rule, the Kremlin lured ethnic Russians to the Baltics by giving them better jobs and better housing than what was available to local residents, the most rebellious of whom were sent to prison camps in Siberia.
+When the Soviet Union collapsed, Russians who were left behind, especially in Latvia and Estonia, posed a challenge for local policymakers, who faced the difficulty of integrating large numbers of people who looked to Russia as their political and cultural homeland.

 “The Ukrainians are fighting for us,” said Dainius Navikas, a management consultant in Vilnius, the Lithuanian capital.
 Last week, he donated a vehicle to be converted to military use and delivered to Ukrainian fighters as part of a private aid campaign that has already netted more than 17 million euros from Lithuania’s 2.8 million citizens.
 “If they lose, we could be next.”